Bedford in Bedford County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker and monument is listed in this topic list: War, US Civil.
 A significant historical date for this entry is July 4, 1828.

 Location.
 40° 1.056′ N, 78° 30.233′ W. Marker is in Bedford, Pennsylvania, in Bedford County.
-Marker is at the intersection of Juliana Street and Penn Street, on the right when traveling south on Juliana Street.
+It is at the intersection of Juliana Street and Penn Street, on the right when traveling south on Juliana Street.
 Touch for map.
 Marker is in this post office area: Bedford PA 15522, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-First Court House and Prison Built in 1774 (a few steps from this marker); Forbes Trail (within shouting distance of this marker); Bedford County (within shouting distance of this marker); The Squares (within shouting distance of this marker); Bedford County Veterans Memorial (within shouting distance of this marker); Bedford County Courthouse (within shouting distance of this marker); Bedford County Vietnam Veterans Memorial (within shouting distance of this marker); World War II Memorial (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: First Court House and Prison Built in 1774 (a few steps from this marker); Forbes Trail (within shouting distance of this marker); Bedford County (within shouting distance of this marker); The Squares (within shouting distance of this marker); Bedford County Veterans Memorial (within shouting distance of this marker); Bedford County Courthouse (within shouting distance of this marker); Bedford County Vietnam Veterans Memorial (within shouting distance of this marker); World War II Memorial (within shouting distance of this marker).
 Touch for a list and map of all markers in Bedford.